-A review of the body's response to injury.
-Students will utilize the beginning levels of assessment procedures such as constructing and phrasing appropriate questions, physical evaluation techniques, writing medical notes, as well as managing overuse and chronic injuries, fractures, subluxations and dislocations.
-In addition, athletic training students are required to participate in a clinical assignment.
-3:0:3.
+This course teaches the student the beginning levels of assessment procedures such as constructing and phrasing appropriate questions, physical evaluation techniques, writing medical notes, as well as managing various injuries.
+Additionally, athletic training students are required to participate in a clinical assignment.
+3:0:3